How The Plum App Can Recharge Your Finances

 I used to be rubbish with money and I kind of wish this sort of thing had been around when I was younger and had no clue how to manage my money.

-Did you know that over 25% of adults in the UK have no savings whatsoever This is a very scary thought If you ask me I would say the actual number is potentially much higher.
+Did you know that over 25% of adults in the UK have no savings whatsoever This is a very scary thought and If you ask me I would say the actual number is potentially much higher.

 I have some savings but even I find it tough and I am now pretty good with money.
 The problem is invariably life.
 It just sometimes gets in the way and makes it difficult to save.

-You are doing well and put some money away at the start of the month but then someone’s birthday you forgot about crops up or your washing machine decides top working.
+You are doing well and put some money away at the start of the month but then someone’s birthday you forgot about crops up or your washing machine decides to stop working.
 So all the money you have put by ends up being used and you have to start again the following month.

 It’s a familiar scenario right?
 This is where Money and budgeting apps come in.
 I have tried quite a few over the last couple of years and if managed right they can really help you save money.
 They effectively take a lot of the work out of saving and investing.